ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 1.  **Eligibility:** All players participate.
 2.  **Starting Bidder:** The **Original Starting Bidder** (player to dealer's right) begins the auction.
 3.  **Bidding:** Proceeds clockwise.
 Each player may:
     *   Make a numerical bid higher than the current highest bid.
-The minimum opening bid is typically 14 (confirm with players).
+The minimum opening bid is 14 for 4-player mode and 12 for 3-player mode.
     *   Declare "Honors".
 An "Honors" bid in this round is any bid *exceeding* 18 (3-Player) or *exceeding* 20 (4-Player).
 This type of bid carries different scoring implications (see Section 6).
     *   Pass.
-Passing in this round only prevents further bidding *within this first round*.
+A player who passes may still bid again later in the same round if the bidding continues and another player makes a higher bid.
+Bidding in Round 1 ends only when all players pass consecutively on the current highest bid.
 4.  **Round 1 Winner (Bidder 1):** The player who makes the highest unchallenged bid (which could be a Normal bid or an Honors bid) in this round.
 Let their bid be Bid 1.
 5.  **Provisional Trump Selection & Folding:**
     *   Bidder 1 examines their initial 4 cards.